alanmitchell/micropython-inputs/README.md

 ## Quickstart

-Suppose we need to set up an input to detect button presses, a counter to count the pulses from a water meter utilizing a dry contact reed switch, and an Analog input to measure a sensor voltage.
+Suppose we need to set up an input to detect presses of a button, a counter to count the pulses from a water meter utilizing a dry contact reed switch, and an Analog input to measure a sensor voltage.
 Here is the setup code:

 ```Python
 from inputs import Manager, Digital, Counter, Analog